businessOwned by:ASX Listed

 NAB Broker or NAB?

 NAB Broker used to be called Homeside and is only accessible via mortgage brokers.
-It’s now been rebranded but it uses a different mortgage insurer, has different loan products and even has different lending policy!
+It’s now been rebranded and has different loan products and even has different lending policy!

 NAB is available through both mortgage brokers and NAB branch lenders.
-It uses QBE instead of Genworth as its mortgage insurer and has totally different products and interest rates.
+It uses QBE as its mortgage insurer and has totally different products and interest rates.

 Each has their own strengths and weaknesses.
 You’d go to NAB for an owner builder loan but you’d go to NAB Broker if you’re looking for a low rate for someone with a larger deposit or a lot of equity.